-Standard connection between the MAQ20-BRDG1 module and a strain gage is made using a four wire connection as shown in Section 11.0 Sensor Excitation.
+Standard connection between the MAQ20-BRDG1 module and a strain gage is made using a fourwire connection as shown in the Sensor Excitation section of this manual.
 This connection is recommended for most applications.
 When high precision is required or leadwire resistance is a concern, remote sense using six wire connection will eliminate errors.
-Another method used to eliminate errors is outlined in Section 20.0 V/V Ratiometric Signal Representation.
+Another method used to eliminate errors is outlined in the V/V Ratiometric Signal Representation section of this manual.
 To use the Remote Sense feature, simply connect field terminals 5 and 6 to the strain gage remotely at the location where the strain gage is installed.